-94. The success of UNEP will depend on the way it organizes itself to achieve the outcomes in each of the subprogrammes.
+The success of UNEP will depend on the way it organizes itself to achieve the outcomes in each of the subprogrammes.

 While the operating principles in section 4 define how UNEP will make choices, the business model (figure 6) shows how UNEP will coordinate and focus actions to respond to environmental challenges and realize the 2030 vision.

-Figure 6 UNEP business model

-- 95. UNEP will support Governments and other United Nations agencies while leading efforts to leverage impact through partnerships and achieve coherence and improve collaboration on environmental issues across the United Nations system.
+UNEP will support Governments and other United Nations agencies while leading efforts to leverage impact through partnerships and achieve coherence and improve collaboration on environmental issues across the United Nations System.
 UNEP will also monitor and track these impacts to be able to identify change, adjust its business model, enhance its effectiveness and efficiency and communicate achievements and lessons learnt.
-These themes will run through all of the subprogrammes of UNEP. - 96.
-Through strategic partnerships, UNEP will catalyse transformative change, leverage impact in the environmental dimension of sustainable development and contribute to the social and economic dimensions of sustainable development. - 97.
-For example, development banks, health organizations and others can build on the work of UNEP to improve environmental sustainability to accrue benefits in the economic and social dimensions of sustainable development. - 98.
+These themes will run through all of the subprogrammes of UNEP.

+Through strategic partnerships, UNEP will catalyze transformative change, leverage impact in the environmental dimension of sustainable development and contribute to the social and economic dimensions of sustainable development.

+For example, development banks, health organizations and others can build on the work of UNEP to improve environmental sustainability to accrue benefits in the economic and social dimensions of sustainable development.

 Member States will benefit from the strengthened presence of UNEP in regions and subregions.
-Supported by the collective contributions of UNEP globally, Member States can engage with UNEP through its regional presence to address the priorities of Member States.
+Supported by the collective contributions of UNEP globally, Member States can engage with UNEP through

+FIGURE 6: UNEP's Business Model

+An expert uses a UNEP air quality measuring device, expected to cost up to 100 times less than existing solutions, in Nigeria.
+PHOTO: UNEP its regional presence to address the priorities of Member States.
 UNEP can make a strategic difference, taking advantage of its environmental leadership and strategic partnerships.
-The regional presence of UNEP will call upon the wider UNEP network expertise to support regional needs. - 99.
-The medium-term strategy will unfold in each region or across regions through the programme of work in response to regions' and countries' priorities, including national follow-up and support in the implementation of the Goals and targets.
+The regional presence of UNEP will call upon the wider UNEP network expertise to support regional needs.

+The medium-term strategy will unfold in each region or across regions through the programme of work, in response to regions' and countries' priorities, including national follow-up and support in the implementation of the Goals and targets.
 Subprogramme coordinators located in the regions, along with regional-level technical, operational and management expertise and leadership are being gradually strengthened to drive strategic engagement, particularly in terms of upscaling work through partnerships at the regional level.
 UNEP will strengthen its communications and fundraising expertise in the regions to support regional delivery.
-The outcomes of the medium-term strategy in the regions will feed into the global monitoring and reporting systems of UNEP to inform intergovernmental forums, networks, partners and platforms at regional and global levels, as well as the UNEP governance bodies. - 100.
+The outcomes of the medium-term strategy in the regions will feed into the global monitoring and reporting systems of UNEP to inform intergovernmental forums, networks, partners and platforms at regional and global levels ,as well as UNEP governance bodies.

 UNEP service lines are a core element of the business model, which help staff and partners to ensure that their everyday activities are linked in a coherent, consistent manner to the implementation of the strategy.
 Built on strengths and comparative advantages that create value, the service lines will be central to delivering results in the period 2018-2021 as a step towards 2030 impact.

-UNEP service lines
+UNEP SERVICE LINES